-Charity trustees are responsible for compliance with the law and the Charity Commission's guidance in relation to their charity.
-The Charity Commission's guidance2 emphasises the duty of care that charity trustees have towards their beneficiaries and others connected with their charity's activities and the importance of all charities adopting and implementing appropriate safeguarding policies.
+DBE members are charity trustees and, as such, are responsible for compliance with the law and the Charity Commission's guidance in relation to their charity.
+The Charity Commission's guidance members are charity trustees have towards their beneficiaries and others connected with their charity's activities and the importance of all charities adopting and implementing appropriate safeguarding policies.